machinexa2/I-Am-New-To-Bug-Bounty/README.md

 # Details below is totally Offtopic!
 ## Personal Hacking Timeline
-Read about 20-30 books, done quite amount of CTFs mostly **HTB**, **TryHackMe** and others like **hacker101**.
-Spent good time with community and hackerone's hacktivity.
+Read about 20-30 books, done quite amount of CTFs mostly **HTB**, **TryHackMe** and others like **Hacker101** and spent good time with community and hackerone's hacktivity.
 At start i didnt know there was thing as hacking and bug bounty.
-For me hacking was a forbidden knowlegde :sweat_smile.
+For me hacking was a forbidden knowlegde :sweat_smile:.
 For those who are entirely new to this field, how learning journey looks like, what are obstacles etc.

 ### Mid 2018
 * Learnt HTML, CSS and Javascript